yo-yo-yo-jbo/bggp5_java_editing/README.md

 ```

 ## Summary
+All in all, we found good ways of minimizing the class:
+1. Implement our class `abstract`, thus getting rid of `<init>` completely.
+2. Inheriting from a class different than `Object` - shortest name I could find was `java/io/File`.
+3. Getting rid of `Exception` handling.
+4. Not cleaning up the stack.
+5. Re-using strings (e.g. calling your class `Code` or `curl` in our case).

-Binary Golf is super fun and makes you learn new things every day!
+I gotta say, Binary Golf is super fun and makes you learn new things every day!
 I really enjoy the challenge and considering playing some more, maybe with an Android App this time.

 Stay tuned!